 It isn’t important that the headphones are flashy.
 But it is very important that they produce crystal clear, excellent sound.
 They should also be comfortable to wear and lightweight.

-Here are some suggestions and options that meet my requirements, sorted from a budget model to some pricier options.
+Here are some suggestions and options that meet my requirements.
 So, what are the best lightweight headphones for elderly?
 Read on to find out!

-In a hurry?
-Here is a quick list of my recommended headphones for elders.
+Here are my recommended headphones for elders.
 Keep scrolling to learn more about these models and to read detailed reviews too!